How To Export From Vietnam To Australia // Regulations, Taxes, And Tariffs When Importing To Australia

 The Australian Competition and Consumer Commission (ACCC) confirmed obligatory and voluntary standards for furniture sold to adults and children in Australia, requiring furniture makers and importers to ensure product safety.

-The form and construction of furniture, materials, and labeling are all critical considerations for product safety.
+The form and construction of furniture, the materials used, and labeling are all critical considerations for ensuring product safety.

 Requirements for General Safety

-According to the Australian Consumer Law (ACL), some statutory consumer product safety standards safeguard users from any risks posed by non-compliant products.
+According to the Australian Consumer Law (ACL), certain statutory consumer product safety standards protect users from risks posed by non-compliant products.
 The ACCC has proposed AS/NZS standards as optional safety requirements for some items.
 Importers should thoroughly research the applicable standards for their items before bringing them to Australia to ensure their safety.

 Even if your product does not require precise requirements, you must confirm its safety before importing it.